tmtowtdi/DockerDzil/README.md

 ...So the gain here is that you don't have to waste Circle CI build minutes in building cpanm and Dist::Zilla with each build.

+I don't see any reason this image couldn't be used for other CI tools.
+Circle CI is just the only one I've tested it with.

 # Problem with CircleCI
 This problem has been fixed with the current Dockerfile, these are just notes